 Boise musician Kevin Kirk spent 25 years working on a jazz Mass.
 It’s time for the premier performance.

-Read full article and watch video on the Idaho Statesman Website.
-He’s volunteered his time and talent to play piano at nursing homes and cancer care centers.
+Article By The Idaho Statesman He’s volunteered his time and talent to play piano at nursing homes and cancer care centers.
 He makes his living playing in restaurants and bars, on stage and in recording studios.
-Kevin Kirk is an accomplished Boise jazz musician,
+Kevin Kirk is an accomplished Boise jazz musician, perhaps best known as founder, composer

 A quarter century in the making